wenewzhang/mixin_labs-php-bot/README2.md

 } //end of SYSTEM_ACCOUNT_SNAPSHOT
 ```

-When bot send token to user successfully, the $dtPay->amount is negative.
+When bot send Bitcoin to user successfully, the $dtPay->amount is negative.
-When user send token to bot, the $dtPay->amount is positive.
+When user send Bitcoin to bot, the $dtPay->amount is positive.

 ```php
 function refundInstant($_assetID,$_amount,$_opponent_id) {